 Kerstin Perez was born and raised in West Philadelphia, not far from Haverford campus.
-She attended high school at the city’s historic Central High School, and then went on to earn her B.A. at Columbia University and her Ph.D. from Caltech.
+I attended high school at the city’s historic Central High School, and then went on to earn my B.A. at Columbia University and my Ph.D. from Caltech.

-Captivated by the fundamental questions of high-energy particle physics (as well as the opportunity to live in Switzerland), she performed her thesis research at CERN laboratories as a member of the ATLAS collaboration.
-Her work focused on commissioning the ATLAS pixel detector in preparation for the very first LHC collisions and on understanding hadronic jet physics with initial data.
+Captivated by the fundamental questions of high-energy particle physics (as well as the opportunity to live in Switzerland), I performed her thesis research at CERN laboratories as a member of the ATLAS collaboration.
+My work focused on commissioning the ATLAS pixel detector in preparation for the very first LHC collisions and on understanding hadronic jet physics with initial data.

-As a NSF Postdoctoral Fellow, she was seduced away from LHC physics by the opportunity to help design and build the GAPS experiment, a balloon-borne search for antiproton and antideuteron signatures of dark matter interactions in the Galactic halo.
-With GAPS, Kerstin uses cosmic particles to probe many of the same physics processes explored by the LHC, such as supersymmetry and extra-dimensional theories.
-Building on her experience with semiconducting detectors, she has led the development of Si(Li) detectors that lie at the heart of the GAPS design.
-While she was busy looking out to space for hints of new particle interactions, she has also led the analysis of high-energy X-ray signals from the Galactic Center with the NuSTAR satellite telescope array.
+As a NSF Postdoctoral Fellow, I was seduced away from LHC physics by the opportunity to help design and build the GAPS experiment, a balloon-borne search for antiproton and antideuteron signatures of dark matter interactions in the Galactic halo.
+With GAPS, I use cosmic particles to probe many of the same physics processes explored by the LHC, such as supersymmetry and extra-dimensional theories.
+Building on my experience with semiconducting detectors, I have led the development of Si(Li) detectors that lie at the heart of the GAPS design.
+While I was busy looking out to space for hints of new particle interactions, I also led the analysis of high-energy X-ray signals from the Galactic Center with the NuSTAR satellite telescope array.
+I am currently working to expand the NuSTAR program to look for X-ray signature of exotic particle physics processes, and to join optics development with the International Axion Observatory (IAXO) collaboration.

-Kerstin also places great emphasis on the communication of scientific progress, problems, and passion to the non-expert, in particular to students who, because of cultural factors or lack of exposure, have not considered the career paths that a science education opens.
-She has participated in many public lecture programs, mentored numerous students, and developed and run a course for high school students based on modern scientific research.
+I also place great emphasis on the communication of scientific progress, problems, and passion to the non-expert, in particular to students who, because of cultural factors or lack of exposure, have not considered the career paths that a science education opens.
+I have participated in many public lecture programs, mentored numerous students, and developed and run a course for high school students based on modern scientific research.

 B.A., Columbia University (Physics and Mathematics) - 2005